syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 ![Special time region customization in WPF Scheduler](DaysView_Images/adding-Timebasis_Specialtimeregioncustomization.png)

-The `SpecialTimeRegion` can be customized in Date basis by setting the value of `CanMergeAdjacentRegions` is false.
+The `SpecialTimeRegion` can be customized in a Date basis by setting the value of `CanMergeAdjacentRegions` is false.

 ![Special time region customization in WPF Scheduler](DaysView_Images/adding-datebasis_Specialtimeregioncustomization.png)